ScryEngineering/scrygroup.com/content/services/machine-learning.md

 ## What is machine learning?

-Machine learning (a sub-field of artificial intelligence) is the process of creating functionality trained from data.
+Machine learning is the process of creating functionality trained from data.
 A by-product of both traditional statistics and computer science, it involves algorithms and statistical models that computer systems use to effectively perform a specific task.

 The computer systems rely on patterns and inference  instead of explicit instructions.
 The more data we have, the better the statistical model will be, which will result in a more accurate outcome.